I have a project stopped a couple of months ago and I want to resume it.

 GPT might have some insights for you there as well.

-I’ve seen someone with 0 coding knowledge make a functional, albeit rudementary, first-person shooter on windows PC, only using chatGPT.
+I’ve seen someone with 0 coding knowledge make a functional, albeit rudementary, first-person shooter on PC, only using chatGPT.